apache/zeppelin/docs/rest-api/rest-notebook.md

  All REST APIs are available starting with the following endpoint ```http://[zeppelin-server]:[zeppelin-port]/api```

- Note that zeppelin REST APIs receive or return JSON objects, it is recommended for you to install some JSON viewer such as [JSONView](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc)
+ Note that zeppelin REST APIs receive or return JSON objects, it is recommended for you to install some JSON viewers such as [JSONView](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc)